JatinSanghvi/fsharp-practice/README.md

 The F# primitives like higher order functions are readily available in C#, they are more readable and they play well with other C# language features.
-I think the only big feature that C# misses our is the native support for immutability.
+I think the only big feature that C# misses out is the native support for immutability.
 If it can acheive it, I do not see any point worth spending on the F# language.